Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 	-	Does not require accurate contour tracing which needs lower concentration levels from the annotator
 -	Cons:
 	-	Not particulary suitable for blood vessel segmentation
+	-	Or any long and thin linear structures

+# Interactive Segmentation - DeepIGeoS

+## Method
+-	CNN model **p**roposes segmentation (P-Net)
+-	User adds **corrections**  to proposal and feeds both to R-Net (+ original image), which outputs the refined segmentation
+		-	Combination through geodesic distance transforms
+-	The geodesic distance helps to better differentiate neighboring pixels with different appearances, and improves label consistency in homogeneous regions.

+# Interactive Segmentation - DeepCut